Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 * The version control on Gitpod was used to create commits and version control the project and was used as the primary IDE for the project.

 ### Github
-* Github was used to store all versions committed from Gitpod and to manage the Gitpod account
+* Github was used to store all versions committed from Gitpod and to manage the Gitpod account.

 ### Heroku
 * Heroku was used to create an app and make the website live, linking to gitpod and allowing the use of automatic deployments when a commit is made from gitpod.

 ### Postgres
-* Postgres within Heroku will be used to store the database of the project
+* Postgres within Heroku will be used to store the database of the project, and all of its information.

 ### Amazon web services
-* The amazon web services will be used to store all images related to the project
+* The amazon web services will be used to store all images related to the project.
+It is accessable by superusers to add and delete images.

 ### Django
 * Django was used as the basis of the project and its technologies make up the backbone of the entire project.
 A lot of its other technologies
 * Djangos countries, crispy-forms, allauth, countries, mathfilters and others were used within the framework to create forms, add logins, add a country list and to change the appearence of numbers and dates within the site.

 ### dj-database-url and boto3
-* Both were used in the process of initalising the deployment of the project to heroku and for the use of postgres
+* Both were used in the process of initalising the deployment of the project to heroku and for the use of postgres.

 ### gunicorn
-* gunicorn was used to connect the procfile to heroku and ensure the deployment went smoothly
+* gunicorn was used to connect the procfile to heroku and ensure the deployment went smoothly.

 ### Favicon.cc
-* This site was used to make the favicon for the site
+* This site was used to make the favicon for the site.

 ### Google Chrome Development Tools
 * Used heavily to test site responsiveness across many different screen sizes, and to inspect any possible layout irregularities with its ability to examine code line by line, and add or remove in the environment to see how it displays.

 ## Features

-* Very high level of functionality and aesthetics across all platforms
+* Very high level of functionality and aesthetics across all platforms.
-* A large variety within the site for a user
+* A large variety within the site for a user.
-* The ability to create an account and log in/out at will
+* The ability to create an account and log in/out at will.
-* Ability for an administrator to edit and delete items on the website
+* Ability for an administrator to edit and delete items on the website.
-* A shop and ability to edit the cart before buying
+* A shop and ability to edit the cart before buying.
-* A blog, with a full comment system to use
+* A blog, with a full comment system to use.
-* A search function to browse the store within the site
+* A search function to browse the store within the site.

 ## Testing

+### User Story Testing

+#### External user

+1. Joining a community was made very possibile by the ability to join forums, comment and post.

+2. The shop is the most prominant part of the site arguably and very accessable to all users.

+3. Very strong features that make coming back to the site, for any number of different uses very tempting to a user and creates a good sense of variety.

+4. Subscriptions and their skus are listed on the store where the user can find them very easily.

+#### Site owner

+1. The community is able to be very active and discuss products readily in the forums.

+2. The shop makes selling a wide range of products very simple.

+3. The store has an entire section dedicated to exercise plans meaning they cant be missed.
+And with a prominant advertisement on the homepage.

+4. As with the exercise plans, the nutrition plans have their own section and are very much able to be accessed with ease.

+5. The other sections of the store dedicated to these types of fitness merchandise are available and featured prominantly.

 ### Validation

 The site underwent validation in a number of steps in order to ensure that the HTML was error free and highly functional.
 Each page followed a number of steps outlined below as to how they were validated.

 1. The first step was to place the link into the W3C validator, and seeing what errors are present.
-After clearing these.
-These errors can then be cleared and then the next step commenced.
+After clearing these, the errors were then cleared and then the next step was commenced.

 2. The next part of the html validation was to go into google chromes developer tools, and click source.
 After opening the code running behind the page, it was then copy and pasted into the html validators raw input mode.
 This ensures that the html is being validated, even accounting for any possible variance.

 3. The third step is an extension on the second.
-On a page like the the bag, or blog for example where the content can vary, using the dev tools source code and checking multiple combinations of variations on each page was very useful.
+On a page, for example, the bag or blog for example where the content can vary, using the dev tools source code and checking multiple combinations of variations on each page was very useful.
 The bag page for instance was tested with multiple different quantities of items, different sizes, and with many different varieties of bag contents to ensure the html was secure and error free.

 4. After the validation of the HTML was finished, the CSS was ran through the W3C CSS validator and ran without issue.

 5. The views.py contents in each django app were ran through the validator on pep8online.com to ensure that the python code was pep8 compliant and well structed.
+This was in combination with a linter to ensure the content was as of high quality as possible.

 ### HTML Validation